Overview of Writ Petition

 There is a specific procedure to file a writ petition before the respective court which needs to be followed by a person who wishes to file a writ petition.
 It is as follows:

-The aggrieved person needs to approach the advocate or a law firm along with necessary documents like identity proof, pictures and other necessary details, etc.
+The aggrieved person needs to approach the advocate or a law firm along with necessary necessary papers like identity proof, pictures and other necessary details, etc.

 The aggrieved person must inform all the details of the event when his/her rights were violated to the advocate who has been appointed by such person.
 The advocate will consider all the stated facts and draft a writ petition to be filed before the Hon’ble Court.